Nanhsiungoolithus: History

 Nanhsiungoolithus eggs were first discovered in Southern China by the pioneering Chinese paleontologist Yang Zhongjian.
 In 1965, he described several types of eggs from Nanxiong (Nanhsiung) in Guangdong, including two partial nests that would later be classified in Nanhsiungoolithus.
 He described them as members of the type "Oolithes" elongatus.
 In 1975, Chinese paleontologist Zhao Zikui created an early version of the modern parataxonomic system, with a hierarchical system of oofamilies, oogenera, and oospecies.
 Most of the specimens Yang classified as O. elongatus were classified as Elongatoolithus, but two of the partial nests were considered different enough to be placed in their own oogenus, Nanhsiungoolithus.
-Zhao chose the oogenus name to honor Nanxiong county, with the specific epiphet chuetienensis meaning "from Chuetien", after the town nearest where the fossils were discovered.
+Zhao chose the oogenus name to honor Nanxiong county, with the specific epithet chuetienensis meaning "from Chuetien", after the town nearest where the fossils were discovered.
 Nanhsiungoolithus eggs were first discovered outside of Guangdong only two years later, when China's Twelfth Geological Brigade discovered many new fossil egg sites in the Xichuan Basin in the Southwest of Henan.
 These eggs were not classified until 1998, when Zhao and his colleague Zhao Hong identified the fossils, identifying 8 eggshell fragments from the Majiacun Formation as Nanhsiungoolithus chuetienensis.